Partial Lunar Eclipse

 The eclipse will commence with the penumbral phase at 00:41 UTC, followed by the partial eclipse as the enters the Earth's umbra at 02:12 UTC.
 The moment of maximum eclipse is scheduled to occur at 02:44 UTC, lasting a total of 63 minutes.
 The entire event is expected to span more than four hours, providing ample opportunity for observation and study.

 Optimal viewing conditions for this celestial event will require clear skies and low light pollution, allowing skywatchers to fully appreciate the subtleties of the 's changing brightness as it passes through the Earth's shadow.
-Those located in the Americas will be able to witness the eclipse during the late evening hours, while observers in Europe and Africa will have the opportunity to observe it in the early morning.
+Those located in the Americas will be able to witness the eclipse during the late evening hours, while observers in and Africa will have the opportunity to observe it in the early morning.

 This partial lunar eclipse is a captivating prelude to an even more significant astronomical event, the annular scheduled to occur on October 2, 2024.
 Together, these two eclipses form a remarkable eclipse season, offering a unique chance for scientists and enthusiasts to delve into the intricate interplay between the Earth, Moon, and Sun.